Update on Research - May 20, 2021

 9:30am – 2 Mile Run/Walk

-Post-race celebrations with refreshments, face painting, balloons, bake sale and raffle for a new iPad Pro!
+Post-race celebrations with refreshments, face painting, kids' craft, bake sale and raffles!

-Gilman School – Registration tent and Start/Finish line will be behind the middle school, near athletic fields.
+Gilman School – *New Location* Registration tent and Start/Finish line will be behind the lower school, near the playground.
 Parking – lower lots off of Northern Parkway or Roland Ave.

 Reflecting on 2015